Wolvinny/fursuit-fan-controller/README.md

 - Temperature monitoring: current temp, min temp, max temp, and average temp (of the last 20 measurements)
 - Hi temp warning: if the temp reaches above a certain number (i used 50 for testing, customisable), a warning will start to flash.
 - Automatic cooling: if the temp reaches above 60 (again customisable), the fan will kick in and stop when a temperature lower than 50 (the warning threshold) is reached.
-- A 'Last drink at' timestamp, which is basically just the time since the system was powered up, so you need to restart / reset to reset this timer.
+- A 'Last water' timestamp, which is basically just the time since the system was powered up, so you need to restart / reset to reset this timer.

 The configuration can be found in the conf.h file